kossmac/nfd/monitor/README.md

 ## Boot ##

 /etc/init.d/monitor - Will "startx" with as root.
-/root/.xinitrc      - Will start "after_start" in background and fire up
+/etc/init.d/nfd     - Will start the application as root /root/.xinitrc      - Will start "after_start" in background and fire up
                       Google Chrome in kiosk mode with our monitor page.
 /root/after_start   - Will wait some seconds until Google Chrome runs.
 Since